Nathaniel Oglesby Calloway: Early life and education

-Calloway was born on October 10, 1907 in Tuskegee, Alabama.
+Calloway was born on October 10, 1907, in Tuskegee, Alabama.
 He was one of five children born to his father James N Calloway, who was a former slave and his mother Marietta Oglesby.
 His father graduated from Fisk University in Nashville, Tennessee when he was 30 years old.
 Additionally, he was an associate of Booker T. Washington.
 His father also served in Africa for the German government as an industrial colonizer.
 In his childhood days he spent time with George Washington Carver, who was a well-known soil chemist and also a faculty member at Tuskegee Institute now named Tuskegee University.

 Calloway's early education of elementary and high school was conducted in Tuskegee, Alabama.
-In 1926 he enrolled at Iowa State University.
+In 1926, he enrolled at Iowa State University.
 He studied at Iowa State University and completed his B.S in 1930.
-Three years later, in 1933, he became the first African American to earn his Ph.D. in Organic Chemistry.
+Three years later, in 1933, he became the first African American to earn his Ph.D. in organic chemistry.
 Henry Gillman was Calloway's Ph.D. advisor at Iowa State University.
 He was one of the few African American chemistry majors Gillman helped obtain their doctorates at ISU.
 Once he received his doctorate he led the department of chemistry at Tuskegee Institute from 1933 to 1935.
-Following in his father's foot steps, he became an assistant professor in Fisk University’s Chemistry Department.
+Following in his father's foot steps, he became an assistant professor in Fisk University's chemistry department.
 He taught in Fisk University's chemistry department until 1940.

-Dr. Calloway continued his passion for knowledge and discovery and earned his M.D. degree from the University of Illinois in 1943.
-Calloway served as an assistant professor at the University of Illinois Medical School and worked as a practicing physician and earned a specialist degree in Internal Medicine.
+Calloway continued his research and earned his M.D. degree from the University of Illinois in 1943.
+Calloway served as an assistant professor at the University of Illinois Medical School and worked as a practicing physician and earned a specialist degree in internal medicine.
 Between 1944 and 1947 he did significant studies as the director of a US Naval project.
 In 1946, he published approximately 17 papers and had four more in process.
 His research was in chemistry, pharmacology and internal medicine.
-In 1947, Calloway rose from assistant to senior professor at University of Illinois Medical School and he served as Medical Director at Provident Hospital where he remained for two years.
+In 1947, Calloway rose from assistant to senior professor at University of Illinois Medical School and he served as medical director at Provident Hospital where he remained for two years.
 He created the Medical Associates of Chicago, composed of 12 doctors who worked with state of the art equipment.
 During the Korean War he served as the Assistant Chief of Medicine at Percy Jones Army Hospital and was promoted to major.
 In the 1970s, he taught at the University of Wisconsin, Madison.